oopanuga/oopanuga.github.io/_posts/2014-12-17-Test-Driven-Development.md

 To keep this post simpler, let´s assume every of these is done.
 Let´s take the next way of calculating the rating of a restaurant and how it impacts the design.

- 3. Implementing the weighted mean rate:
+#### Implementing the weighted mean rate:

-Let´s write a test first for this:
+Let´s write a test first for this case:

 {% highlight c# %}
 using System.Linq;